bokkypoobah/ConnextProjectContracts/README.md

 1. Verifies that the channel is in the `ThreadDispute` status.
 2. Verifies that the message sender is either the hub or the user.
 3. Verifies that the provided `user` is either the sender or receiver in the thread.
+4. Verifies that the initial receiver balances are zero.
-Then verifies that the thread timer is zero.
+5. Verifies that the thread timer is zero.
-4. Verifies the thread using the `_verifyThread` method: recreates the signature and recovers signer, then checks that the initial state is part of the `threadRoot`.
+6. Verifies the thread using the `_verifyThread` method: recreates the signature and recovers signer, then checks that the initial state is part of the `threadRoot`.
-5. Verifies that the transaction count for the updated state is greater than 0 (`txCount` of initial state).
+7. Verifies that the transaction count for the updated state is greater than 0 (`txCount` of initial state).
-6. Verifies that the total wei and token balances must be equal to the previously recorded total wei and token balances (i.e. value is conserved).
+8. Verifies that the total wei and token balances must be equal to the previously recorded total wei and token balances (i.e. value is conserved).
-7. Verifies that the update only *increases* the value of the receiver and strictly requires that either wei or token balance increases.
+9. Verifies that the update only *increases* the value of the receiver and strictly requires that either wei or token balance increases.
 This is because threads are *unidirectional*: value can only move from sender→receiver.
 Doing this removes the need for a signature from the receiver.
-8. Verifies that the signature of the updated thread state using the `_verifyThread` method.
+10. Verifies that the signature of the updated thread state using the `_verifyThread` method.
 Note that the `threadRoot` is set to `bytes32(0x0)`because a merkle proof is not needed for the not-initial state.
-9. Updates the thread state onchain and starts the thread dispute timer.
+11. Updates the thread state onchain and starts the thread dispute timer.
-10. Emits the `DidStartExitThread` event.
+12. Emits the `DidStartExitThread` event.
 ```
 function startExitThreadWithUpdate(
     address user,